KingDavid14/SalesTaxes/README.md

 							resources
 									 Test cases of BundleManager class

-							AllTests.java: Test suite that allows to launch all test cases together
+							AllTests.java: Test suite that allows to launch all test cases together from the IDE